ericcornelissen/svgo-action/docs/inputs.md

 | -------------- | ------------------ |
 | `svgo-options` | `"svgo.config.js"` |

-The `svgo-options` option allows you to specify the location of the options file for [SVGO].
+The `svgo-options` input allows you to specify the location of the options file for [SVGO].
 This configuration file must be a JavaScript file or in the [YAML] format.
 If the specified file is not found the Action will fall back on SVGO's default configuration.